ShretaChandni/RXV-casestudy/README.md

     Assess safety by analyzing adverse events' frequency, type, and severity (AEs).

    - **Visualizations**:
-      - Donate chart to depict AE frequencies and severity levels across groups using powerBI.
+      - Donut chart to depict AE frequencies and severity levels across groups using powerBI.

 5. **Report and Interpretation**
    - Summarize Key Findings: Detail the main findings for each analysis section, emphasizing significant trends, outcomes, and safety concerns.